Certora/Documentation/docs/prover/cli/options.md

 (-optimisticFallback)=
 #### `--settings -optimisticFallback=true`

 This option determines whether to optimistically assume unresolved external calls can make arbitrary changes to all states.
-When false an unresolved external call will havoc all states, when enabled it will only havoc states of external contracts.
+By default unresolved external calls will havoc all states.
+When `-optimisticFallback` is enabled, only the states of contracts that are external to the calling contract (not necessarily `currentContract`) will be havoced.
 Enabling this is safe when invariants/parametric rules are used and therefore all of the functions of the current contract are checked independently.

 (-optimisticReturnsize)=
 #### `--settings -optimisticReturnsize=true`